 New Lynn and Mt Eden

 Speaking of dumplings, west is home to some of the best.
-Mr Zhou’s Dumplings serves all your fave morsels (pork with chives, chicken with coriander, beef with fennel) and a whooole lot more.
+Mr Zhou’s Dumplings serves all your fave morsels (pork with chives, chicken with coriander, beef with fennel) and a whole lot more.
 Have ‘em fried, boiled, with soup or cook them yourself with their packs of frozen dumplings.

 Look no further than K Road’s Pok Pok for mouth-watering Thai eats.
 Devour serves of goat massaman curry, prawn tom yum soup and generous portions of crispy pork belly.
-We suggest rounding up your nearest and dearest and ordering a bunch of stuff to share—try ALL the things!
-Oh, and Pok Pok is BYO-friendly…what’s not to love?!
+We suggest rounding up your nearest and dearest and ordering a bunch of stuff to share—try all the things.
+Oh, and Pok Pok is BYO-friendly…what’s not to love?